 The 1992 Stock operates on the Central and Waterloo & City lines, having been introduced from 1993 they were built between 1991-1994 by British Rail Engineering Limited (BREL) (Now Bombardier Transportation).
-85 trains were ordered with each train formed of 4, 2 car units, with each unit made with 2 of the following A, B, C, D, E & F lettered cars, usually in the formation of A-B+B-C (D)+C (D)-B+B-A for the Central Line and E-F+F-E for the Waterloo & City Line.
+The 85 trains were ordered with each train formed of 4, 2 car units.
+With each unit made with 2 of the following A, B, C, D, E & F lettered cars, usually in the formation of A-B+B-C (D)+C (D)-B+B-A for the Central Line and E-F+F-E for the Waterloo & City Line.

-In 2011 the 1992 stock got a refresh of the interior and exterior, most notably the cab ends received a new look, along with window frames being improved to help with water leaking in.
+In 2011, the 1992 stock got a refresh of the interior and exterior, most notably the cab ends to receive a new look, along with window frames being improved to help with water leaking in.
 The interior got improved lighting and new seat moquette.

-I aim to make this train as close to the real thing as possible, that being said, with the limitations of the intended game(s) there may well be drawbacks, with Auran Trainz train physics is a thing to be questioned, as with many trains on the game, it seems content creators struggle with “enginespecs” as they can’t fully replicate the real trains braking or motoring capability, on top of that, the trains physics (movement feel, weight, traction, etc) feels very arcade like.
-Whereas, in Train Simulator I can seem to get it to work correctly (I’ve not looked into this whatsoever but judging from the current London Underground stock produced for the game it seems to be possible) With that said I may look at putting this into the Train Simulator at some stage down the line.
+I aim to make this train as close to the real thing as possible, with that being said, with the limitations of the intended game(s) there may well be drawbacks.
+With Auran Trainz, train physics is a thing to be questioned, as with many trains on the game, it seems content creators struggle with “engine specs” as they can’t fully replicate the real trains braking or motoring capability.
+On top of that, the trains physics (movement feel, weight, traction, etc) feels very arcade like.
+Whereas, in Train Simulator I can seem to get it to work correctly (I’ve not looked into this whatsoever but judging from the current London Underground stock produced for the game it seems to be possible).
+With that said, I may look at putting this into the Train Simulator at some stage down the line.

-Driving Modes – Restricted Manual & Coded Manual, then down the line: Automatic which is some form of ATO (Automatic Train Operation) / ATP (Automatic Train Protection) but this will need some serious scripts, and i know nothing about scripting at the mo.
+– Driving Modes – Restricted Manual & Coded Manual, then down the line: Automatic which is some form of ATO (Automatic Train Operation) / ATP (Automatic Train Protection) but this will need some serious scripts, and I know nothing about scripting at the moment.